Jingwu010/Code-Practice/md/Regular Expression Matching.md

 isMatch("aab", "c*a*b") → true
 ```

-Notice, isMatch(s, p), first string will always be text, second string will be the pattern
+Notice, isMatch(s, p), first string will always be the text, second string will be the pattern

 #### Solution 1 brute-force recursion TLE

-Whenever we get two string, first one is text, second one is pattern,  we want to fit the pattern into the text.
+Whenever we get two strings, first one is text, second one is pattern,  we want to fit the pattern into the text.

-There are mainly two decision:
+There are mainly two decisions:

 1. Is the char in pattern a * or not
    - if it is, then we can use it zero time
    - or multiple times as we want
-2. Is the char in pattern and text match or not
+2. Is the char in pattern and text matches or not
    + if it is, then we can move one step forward towards both string
    + else end here and return a false for this possibility